Peliha-ip/Profound-Configuration/README.md

 - Werewolves are undead mobs that use music to attack, very reminiscent of a certain villain/sensei from Skylanders.
 - In the darkest corners of the Cyber dimension, shadies can be found and shoot undesirable files at the player.
 At the end, a malware core and a kingpin can be found.
 - Placing a block of sculk, patinasculk, tryopsculk with a sculk jaw at the end can summon the Sculk Leviathan, a powerful boss.
 - In each sculk hive, the queen of the hive, the hive mother, can be absolutely ruthless with whoever enters the hive.
-One grand prize awaits the player when the player defeats the hive mother.
+One grand prize awaits the player upon defeating the hive mother.

 Advancements:
 - A Cyber's World (Enter the Cyber dimension)